howtowritehelloworld/engg1340-project/README.md

 Notes: Multiple targets, Can only attack ground enemies, Unable to detect Camo enemies.

 ### 3. Enemies <a name="enemies"></a>

+Like towers, there are also 4 types of enemies (Knight, Dragon, Ghost and Vampire).

+They each have unqiue types and health so the player need to be careful with their choice of towers.
+For example if you place all cannons then you cannot hit air enemies.

+Flying enemies (Air) will be marked with wings on the side.
+(Example: ^D^)

+Camoflauged enemies (Camo) will be of color green.
+(Example: <p style="color:green;">GGG</p>)

 #### Knight